 The school can supply all stationary, and consumables at a reasonable price (we sell at cost and make no profit).

-Several times a year the mobile dental clinic visits Waiouru Primary School.
+Once a year the mobile dental clinic visits Waiouru Primary School.
 The clinic regularly checks all students enrolled at Waiouru Primary School.
-If the dental nurse find that extra work needs to by completed, parents transport children to the Taihape Dental Centre for dental care.
+If the dental nurse finds that extra work needs to be completed, parents transport children to the Taihape Dental Centre for dental care.